 The power of white space

-I've also been cleaning up and organising my computer files, like images, bookmarks, folders and so on.
-In doing this I came across a blog I had bookmarked a number of years back but then never really kept up-to-date with - it's called Down to Earth and its author Rhonda Hetzel was featured in one of the Slow Your Home podcasts.
-I am now following on Instagram (and toying with the idea of buying her books).
-I love the welcome blurb on her blog: If you haven't already discovered the power of your own home you are in for a delightful and beautiful shock.
-'Come closer and let me whisper in your ear, because if everyone knows this, it will cause a revolution.
+In cleaning up and organising my computer files, like images, bookmarks, folders and so on I came across a blog I had bookmarked a number of years back but then never really kept up-to-date with - it's called Down to Earth and its author Rhonda Hetzel.
+I am now following on Instagram and I love the welcome blurb on her blog: 'Come closer and let me whisper in your ear, because if everyone knows this, it will cause a revolution.
 The work you do in your own home will enrich you and make you a different person.
 It saved me from a life of ridiculous spending and mindless acquisition and slowed me down enough to allow me to see the beauty surrounding me.'

 I am such a home body and though I don't always enjoy the process of cleaning and organising I always love the end result and the utter satisfaction of having done good work.
 It shifts the energy in the home, it really feels like stale energy goes and new, expanded fresh energy takes its place.